Fiat 600 Review 2025: Price, specs & boot space

 • Some iffy interior plastics

-"The Fiat 600e has a cheery and likeable character, and the all-electric powertrain results in low running costs.
+"The Fiat 600 has a cheery and likeable character, and should appeal to many thanks to the offering of both electric and hybrid versions.
 Just don’t go expecting it to be the most practical or enjoyable car of its type."

 Even if you’re not that into cars, you’re probably aware of the historical and cultural significance of the Fiat 500.
 This little car was first released in 1957 with the goal of mobilising Italy’s masses, and in 2007, the nameplate was reprised on a small city car that was festooned with retro styling cues in tribute to the original, and this unabashed nostalgia made it a complete smash-hit in the sales charts.